Heckler & Koch HK21: HK25

-A heavy machine gun variant of the HK21 chambered in .50 BMG/12.7×99mm NATO was proposed but never went into production.
+A heavy machine gun prototype of the HK21 chambered in .50 BMG (12.7×99mm NATO) was proposed but never went into production.

 HK51B

 An aftermarket conversion of an HK21 general purpose machinegun into a belt-fed short carbine created by gunsmiths F. J. Vollmer & Company Inc. The barrel is 8.9 inches long, has an overall length of 21 inches, weighs about 11 lbs. unloaded, and has a rate of fire of 950 to 1,000 rounds per minute.
 Fixed barrel models have a "Tropical" MP5-style handguard with ventilation slots.
 Quick-change barrel models have a four-position Picatinny Rail handguard (usually used with a vertical foregrip).
 It feeds from a 100-round HK21 belt box and uses either the American M13 or German DM6 disintegrating link belt.
 Vollmer only made 30 guns, 2 of which had quick-change barrels.